astronomo94/astronomo94.github.io/README.md

 I work with researchers from different countries: Spain, Ireland, UK, Denmark, Germany, Chile, China.
 I'm an active member of international collaborations devoted to the study of transients, including [PESSTO](https://www.pessto.org/), [NUTS](https://nuts.sn.ie/), [GRAWITA](https://grawita.inaf.it/), [ENGRAVE](http://www.engrave-eso.org/) and [LSST/TVS](https://lsst-tvssc.github.io/).

-I'm an expert user of the telescopes and instrumentation of the [Asiago Astrophysical Observatory](https://www.oapd.inaf.it/sede-di-asiago), which consists of the Pennar and Mount Ekar observing stations.
+I'm an expert user of the telescopes and instrumentation of the [Asiago Astrophysical Observatory](https://www.oapd.inaf.it/sede-di-asiago), which consists of the Pennar and Mount Ekar observing stations[^3].
 The Pennar station hosts the 'Galilei' 1.22-m telescope; when inaugurated in 1942 it was the largest operating telescope in Europe.
 The Mount Ekar 'L. Rosino' station hosts the Schmidt 67/92-cm and the Copernico 1.82-m telescopes.
 The latter, inaugurated in 1973, is currently the largest telescope on the Italian soil.